Hyperbolic Fracton Model, Subsystem Symmetry and Holography III: Extension to Generic Tessellations: The Fracton Model: From Euclidean to Hyperbolic Lattices

-In hyperbolic lattices with $q > 4$, the subsystem symmetries become much more complicated.
+In hyperbolic lattices with $q > 4$, the subsystem symmetries become more \lu{complex}.
 For odd $q$, there are no geodesics formed by the edges of the lattice, and for even $q$, the geodesics do not define subsystem symmetry directly \cite{Yan_Jepsen_Oz_2025}.
 The lack of systematic construction of subsystem symmetries motivate our generalization of the HFM through the use of inflation rules (Section~\ref{sec:lattice}), as they provide an alternative to construct subsystem symmetries and demonstrate holographic properties.
 Crucially, in section~\ref{sec:gsd} we demonstrate that the original HFM exhibits an \textit{extensive} entropy that scales with the system's volume.
-This stands in contrast with Euclidean fracton models, where subsystem symmetries yield a sub-extensive degeneracy.
+This stands in contrast with the \lu{Plaquette Ising Model}, where subsystem symmetries yield a sub-extensive degeneracy.